sagemath/trac_to_gh/Issue 1127.md

 # Issue 1127: modularSymbol complement fails for E=128a

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1127

 Original creator: syazdani